muneer78/muneer78.github.io/_posts/2020-05-07-great-lines-the-larry-david-edition.md

 > When I ask if he is hoarding anything, he is outraged.
 “Not a hoarder,” he said.
 “In fact, in a few months, if I walk into someone’s house and stumble onto 50 rolls of toilet paper in a closet somewhere, I will end the friendship.
 It’s tantamount to being a horse thief in the Old West.”

-I also loved the coronavirus PSA he did:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Xz82kRwTuUM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+I also loved the coronavirus PSA he did.